Providence High School (North Carolina): Athletics

-Providence High School is a member of the North Carolina High School Athletic Association (NCHSAA).
-It was classified as a 4A school (North Carolina's former highest classification for high school athletics).
+Providence High School is a member of the North Carolina High School Athletic Association (NCHSAA) and is classified as an 8A school.
+It is a part of the Southwestern 7A/8A Conference.
+Before the NCHSAA expanded from 4 to 8 classes, the school was classified as a 4A school (North Carolina's former highest classification for high school athletics).
 Its mascot is the panther, and its colors are black, vegas gold, and white.

-In 2001, the Providence Panthers women’s soccer team won the State of North Carolina 4A Championship game against Broughton with a win of 2-1.
+In 2001, the Providence Panthers women’s soccer team won the North Carolina 4A state championship game against Broughton, with a win of 2-1.

-In 2007, the Providence Panthers men's tennis team won the State of North Carolina 4A Dual Team Championships, and posted a perfect 17-0 season.
+In 2007, the Providence Panthers men's tennis team won the North Carolina 4A dual team state championship, and posted a perfect 17-0 season.

-In 2015, the Providence Panthers men's varsity baseball team won the State 4A Championship game against Millbrook with a win of 10-2.
+In 2015, the Providence Panthers men's varsity baseball team won the North Carolina 4A state championship against Millbrook, with a win of 10-2.

-In 2016, the Providence Panthers women's varsity soccer team won the State of North Carolina 4A Championship game 2-1 against Apex Middle Creek.
+In 2016, the Providence Panthers women's varsity soccer team won the North Carolina 4A state championship game 2-1, against Apex Middle Creek.

-In 2022, the Providence Panthers men's varsity baseball team went undefeated and won the State 4A Championship.
+In 2022, the Providence Panthers men's varsity baseball team went undefeated and won the North Carolina 4A state championship.

-In 2024, the Providence Panthers women's varsity tennis team won the State of North Carolina 4A Dual Team Championships for the 1st time ending the title drought for 35 years and posted a 20-1 seasonal record.
+In 2024, the Providence Panthers women's varsity tennis team won the North Carolina 4A dual team state championship for the first time, ending the title drought for 35 years and posted a 20-1 seasonal record.